-Tim Carter is a corporate finance and bankruptcy attorney.
-He represents agents, lenders and borrowers in lending transactions, and he represents debtors, creditors and committees in insolvency proceedings.
+Tim Carter is a corporate finance, restructuring, and bankruptcy attorney.
+He represents agents, lenders, borrowers, and sponsors in lending and restructuring transactions, and he represents debtors, lenders, acquirers, and creditors in insolvency proceedings.

 - Massachusetts Super Lawyers Rising Stars, 2013-2020